Avoid Trademark Infringement When You Choose a Domain Name

 Sometimes similar domain names can cause customers to buy different goods or services than what they intended to buy.
 For instance, suppose, on the recommendation of a friend, you decide to purchase Lee's famous Flamebrain barbecue sauce, which is sold only on the Web.
 You intend to type "flamebrain.com" into your browser but accidentally enter "flamerbrain.com" instead.
 You get a website run by Henry, who has both copied Lee's idea to offer a barbecue sauce for sale on the Web and, with a very minor variation, the name of Lee's sauce.
 You order two bottles, completely unaware that you ordered the wrong product from the wrong website.
 You get a barbecue sauce that is much inferior to Lee's famous sauce.

-The way to choose a domain name that satisfies your own marketing needs and doesn't get in the way of anybody else's trademark rights is to search as many existing trademarks as possible, spot possible conflicts and then pick a name that's unlikely to generate a nasty lawyer's letter.
+The best way to choose a domain name that satisfies your own marketing needs and doesn't get in the way of anybody else's trademark rights is to conduct a trademark search.
+You can do the search yourself or outsource the search to a trademark attorney or online search service.

 If your search turns up any names that are the same or similar to your proposed domain name, ask these questions: